Links Fx: The original version

 So how do you put the X Factor into your products…?
 Form follows Function follows Form of course

-I was lucky enough to attend the 2012 Design and Technology Association Awards in London earlier this year – though not lucky enough to win a prize.
+I was lucky enough to attend the Design and Technology Association Awards in London recently – though not lucky enough to win a prize.

 At the end of the evening Dame Ellen MacArthur (her father was a D&T teacher) gave a speech about sustainability, during which she pointed out we have around 118 years of coal supply left.